-All of the group members serve in their personal capacity, not as representatives of their affiliated organizations.
-Opinions and feedback will be based on members’ own field of expertise, and informed by generally accepted privacy principles and ethical standards.
+The Group includes international leaders from the public sector, civil society, private sector and legal community.
+Members of the Group serve as advocates for privacy and the human rights-centric approach to data and AI for purposes of sustainable development, humanitarian action and peace.
+Group members serve in their personal capacity, not as representatives of their affiliated organizations.
+Opinions and feedback are based on members’ own field of expertise, and informed by generally accepted privacy principles and ethical standards.

 Senior Research Fellow, Philippine Institute for Development Studies

 Dr Albert is a Senior Research Fellow of the Philippine government’s think tank Philippine Institute for Development Studies, and the President of the Philippine professional society of data producers, users and analysts, the Philippine Statistical Association, Inc. for 2014-2015.

 He finished a PhD in Statistics from the State University of New York at Stony Brook.
 He is also an elected member of the International Statistical Institute, and of the National Research Council of the Philippines, as well as a Fellow of the Social Weather Stations.
 From 2012-2014, he served as Secretary General of the now defunct Philippine National Statistical Coordination Board (NSCB) and in this position, he explained what statistics mean through his bi-weekly blogs at the NSCB.